lzap/foreman-tracer/README.md

 Keep in mind that all "live" probes do only show counters from files in /usr/share/foreman* therefore when going after a memory leak or performance issue, it can be in Foreman dependency which is not shown here.
-It is possible to easily modify the script to ignore the prefix.
+To see counters for all namespaces, simply provide "all" option:

+    foreman-tracer rails calls all

 ### Top object allocations

-    foreman-tracer rails objects-total
+    foreman-tracer rails objects-total [all]

 ### Top object allocations per line

-    foreman-tracer rails objects
+    foreman-tracer rails objects [all]

 ### Top array or hash allocations per line

-    foreman-tracer rails arrays
+    foreman-tracer rails arrays [all]

 This probe does not filter irrelevant classes like Logger.

 ### Top string allocations per line

-    foreman-tracer rails strings
+    foreman-tracer rails strings [all]

 This probe does not filter irrelevant classes like Logger.